-An MGA Restoration
+The Story About An MGA Restoration

-Several years ago, I received a telephone call from a friend who lived in Titusville, Florida.
-He was calling to tell me that he was planning to sell his recently acquired 1958 MGA 1500 restoration project.
-The car was going to be listed in the Orlando newspaper the next day and he wanted to give me first dibs since I had shown a strong interest in it.
-I told him that I wasn't sure whether it would fit in with my current scheme of things, but I would talk it over with my wife.
-After I hung up the phone, my wife, who was sitting nearby, inquired about the telephone call.
-Feeling a bit hesitant, and not being very well prepared for my sales pitch, I told her about the car anyway.
-To my very pleasant surprise, she said "so why don't you buy it?"
-That's all I needed to hear!
-I immediately returned the call and we made an agreement over the telephone.
-I had previously seen photographs of the car, and judging by his verbal description, I had a pretty good idea what the car looked like.
+After I hung up the phone, my wife [who was within listening distance] inquired about the telephone call.
+Feeling a bit hesitant and not prepared for a good sales pitch, I told her about the conversation.
+To my very pleasant surprise, she said "so why don't you buy it!?"
+I couldn't believe my ears!
+I immediately returned the call and we made an agreement to buy the car over the telephone.
+I had previously seen photographs of the car, and judging by the photos and his verbal description, I had a pretty good idea what the car looked like.
 The following day his telephone started ringing at 7:30 AM from prospective buyers who had already spotted the ad in the Orlando newspaper.
 Needless to say, he canceled the ad very quickly.
-Part of the agreement was that my friend would deliver the car to me in Northern Indiana.
-One month later, the car was delivered to my doorstep in the back of a U-Haul truck, right on schedule.
-After seeing the car in person for the first time, my first thoughts were, "where do I begin?".
+Part of the agreement was that he would deliver the car to me in northern Indiana.
+He was good on his promise, and one month later the car was delivered to my doorstep in the back of a U-Haul truck.
+After seeing the car in person for the first time, my initial thoughts were, "where do I begin?".

 [rough_mga]

 I was told the drivetrain had been worked on years ago, but I had no idea what had been done or by whom.
 From other rather limited information I have collected, the car spent most of its life in Charlotte, North Carolina, and was stored in the back of a tire store where its original owner worked.
 Many years later the car was transferred to the owners home and then stored in a walkout style basement.
 It stayed in that basement for many years until my friend purchased it in 1993.
-Once he took posession, he hauled the car and its parts to his home in Florida and stored it in his garage until he sold it to me.
+Once he took posession, he transported the car and its parts to his home in Florida and stored it in his garage until he sold it to me.
 I was determined not to store it, but rather, get it back on the road where it belonged.

-Once I had studied my books, I decided to start sorting all of the parts that had been stored in numerous coffee cans, boxes, bags, etc. Since none of the parts had been labeled or sorted in any way, I found the parts suppliers catalogues to be very helpful when deciding what area of the car the part belonged to.
+Once I had studied the books, I decided to start sorting all of the parts that had been stored in numerous coffee cans, boxes, bags, etc. Since none of the parts had been labeled or sorted in any way, I found the parts suppliers catalogues to be very helpful when deciding what area of the car the part belonged to.
 I bought large and small ziploc bags and started to separate all of the parts into categories.
 If I wasn't quite sure where the part belonged, I would put it to the side, hoping that eventually it would be needed somewhere.
-I still have parts left over that I cannot identify.....I sure hope they belong to a different car.
+I still have parts leftover that I cannot identify.....figuring they must belong to a different car altogether.

 The suspension and steering were in very good shape, and the engine had been rebuilt during the late 60's by a NAPPA shop that the original owner did business with in Charlotte.
 I did inspect what I could, but decided to have faith in the person that did the work almost 30 years earlier.
 Since I have not spoken with the original owner, all I had to go by were the receipts that were supplied with the car.
 I was assured of the engine's condition when I removed the oil pan to get a view of the inside.
-Low and behold, I found all of the metal to be very well preserved with assembly lube smeared over everything.
-Halleluia!!
-For some unknown reason, the engine exterior had been painted Chevy orange, so I decided without any hesitation to strip and repaint everything the proper MG color.
+I found all of the metal to be very well preserved with assembly lube smeared over everything.
+For some unknown reason, the engine exterior had been painted Chevy orange, so I decided to strip and repaint everything the proper MG color.
 Maybe originality wasn't as important then as it is now.
 The engine exterior components were refurbished or replaced where necessary.

 I now had a completed rolling chassis with an engine that was just begging to be started for the first time in almost 30 years.
 After mounting the freshly painted fuel tank and connecting all of the fuel lines, it was time to try my luck.
 I double checked my valve timing and clearances, and double checked everything else I could think of.
 I adjusted the ignition timing statically according to my workshop manual, and made sure the rotor was aiming at the correct position while the number one cylinder was TDC.